Concept designs for removing the Montgomery Dam and restoring the natural river channel:

 Q3: Why is the Town is currently only designing an option where the Montgomery Dam is removed and the natural river channel is restored?

-Q4: Why is the Town is not pursing an option that entails keeping the dam and installing a fish ladder?
+Q4: Why is the Town not designing an option that entails keeping the dam and installing a fish ladder?

 A4: Any option that preserves the dam does not fulfil the goal of reducing flood risks, reducing long term maintenance costs, or reducing staff time associated with the constant monitoring and opening/closing of the Dam’s gate.
+Reducing flood risks is the primary interest of State and Federal funding partners.
 In addition, a fish ladder creates another piece of infrastructure that is incredibly costly to build and will be expensive and labor intensive to maintain on a long-term basis.

 Q5: What is the Town also including the Harbor Park sea wall in the project to remove the Montgomery Dam and restore the natural river channel?
 What is the connection between the two?

 A5: Initially it was hoped the dam and sea wall could be treated separately and that the sea wall was in good enough condition to last in its current form, but it has become clear that is not the case.
 Since the dam and the sea wall are connected, it is necessary that they are addressed holistically.

 Q6: Does the Montgomery Dam impact water levels on Megunticook Lake?